FA National Youth Cup Final

-Our trials will be held in June 2015 and please note, that to apply, you must meet these FA criteria:
+Our trials will be held in June 2016 and to apply you must meet all these criteria:

 The 80 elite female players in our Centre of Excellence attend high quality coaching sessions which take place on Tuesday and Thursday evenings throughout the school term.
 Matches take place on Saturdays.